-Pentagon Will Build 2 More Temporary Camps To House Migrants, Mattis Says
+Pentagon To House Migrants At 2 Military Bases In Texas

 Of the military's plan to build camps, Mattis said, "providing shelter for people without shelter — we consider that to be a logistics function that is quite appropriate."

-The secretary described the plan to reporters on board his plane as he traveled to Asia to visit his counterparts in China, South Korea and Japan.
+The secretary described the plan to reporters on his plane as he traveled to Asia to visit his counterparts in China, South Korea and Japan.

 Mattis compared the temporary camps to the military's response during a humanitarian crisis.
 "This is something that we can do," he said.
 "Again, whether it be refugee boat people from Vietnam, people who've been knocked out of their homes by a hurricane — absolutely, it's appropriate the military provide logistic support however it's needed."